-- You lose coverage under the plan, - You become entitled to elect COBRA continuation coverage, - Your COBRA continuation coverage ceases, - If you request it before losing coverage, or - If you request it up to 24 months after losing coverage.
+- You lose coverage under the plan, - You become entitled to elect COBRA continuation coverage. - Your COBRA continuation coverage ceases, - If you request it before losing coverage, or - If you request it up to 24 months after losing coverage.
 Without evidence of creditable coverage, you may be subject to a pre-existing condition exclusion for 12 months (18 months for late enrollees) after your enrollment date in your coverage.

 HIPAA requires group health plans and health insurers to issue certificates of creditable coverage (HIPAA certificates) to all individuals who lose coverage under the plan.
-This certificate provides you with evidence of your prior health coverage with this plan.
 You may need to furnish this certificate if you become eligible under a Group Health Plan that excludes coverage for certain medical conditions before you enroll.
 This certificate may need to be provided if medical advice, care or treatment was recommended or received for the condition prior to your enrollment in the new plan.